 The program may also spend some time in Leiden and The Hague.
 During the excursion, you will stay in guest houses and hotels.

-The program’s third excursion is a three-day experience in Khouribga, Fqih Ben Saleh, and Beni Mellal, where you will explore the causes of migration and assess migration’s impact on rural communities.
+The program’s third excursion is a three-day experience to Beni Mellal city and province, where you will explore the causes of migration while assessing migration’s impact on rural communities.

-Fqih Ben Saleh is a small town in the Tadla Azilal plains where remittances from Moroccan immigrants have sparked socioeconomic growth.
-You will meet with migrant associations and discuss the relationship between development and migration.
-You will also meet young people and compare perspectives on migration and youth disenfranchisement.
+The socioeconomic growth of Beni-Mellal province in the Tadla Azilal plains has been largely determined by remittances from Moroccan emigrants.
+You will meet with the staff and volunteers of local migrant associations and discuss the dynamic relationship between development and migration.
+You will also meet with local youth to compare perspectives on migration and youth disenfranchisement.

 The Migration and Transnational Identity course examines the historical, economic, political, and cultural underpinnings of migration.
 The approach is informed by the reality that migration is more dynamic than static push-pull models or simplified economic or demographic interpretations can reflect.
 Rather, the course challenges the student to approach migration from a multidisciplinary perspective in which migration is only one constituent part of more complex economic, development, demographic, and cultural processes.
 The Research Methods and Ethics course addresses culturally appropriate, ethical field methodology in the context of migration issues, in preparation for the Independent Study Project.
 Study of Arabic opens windows into the culture and the program’s theme.